sf-wdi-gaia/trees/tree-practice/readme.md

 ### Tree and Binary Search Tree Warmup

-1. In an "adjacency list," each node is associated with a list of nodes it has edges going to.
+1. Graphs aren't always stored in an object-oriented way.
+In an "adjacency list" representation, each node is associated with a list of nodes it has edges going to.
 Here's an example adjacency list and the tree it represents:

   <img src="../images/adjacency-list.png" width="500px">